 Now you’re all prepared to pop your cup way up in there.
 Firstly, fold the cup into the desired fold and then pinch both sides of the cup, keeping your thumb and finger as low as possible.
 Then choose the position you will be most comfortable with and guide the cup in with your free hand to the entrance of your vagina.
 Then wiggle the cup inside until it sits comfortably inside and has opened up.

 Pop it like it’s hot

-To unfold the cup you can rotate the cup around to encourage that side to open.
-Also, you can try pinching both sides of the cup, as well as pulling it down slightly then pushing it back up.
+To unfold the cup, you can rotate the cup around to encourage the side to open.
+Also, you can try pinching both sides of the base, as well as pulling it down slightly then pushing it back up.
 But doesn’t it move?
-In actual fact, no. The BeYou menstrual cup has tiny holes, which create a vacuum seal around the walls of your vagina.
+In actual fact, no!
+The BeYou Menstrual Cup has tiny holes, which create a vacuum seal around the walls of your vagina.
 That means your cute cup buddy isn’t going anywhere.

 Removing the cup